wavelab/libwave/docs/ref/geometry/frame_templates.md

     std::cout << "result: " << result.value().format(CommaFormat) << std::endl;

-    // Make sure the type of the result is FramedVector<B>
+    // Prove that the type of the result is FramedVector<B>
     static_assert(std::is_same<FramedVector<B>, decltype(result)>::value, "!");
 }
 ```